HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 ## Types

+- Static and Dynamic typing – typescript is static typing and have type safety is a compile time feature.

+- In JavaScript, the variable does not have types but value has types.
+So, any variable can have any type of values.
+It is different behavior from the static languages.

+- JavaScript is also a complied language, not interpreter.
+Because in interpreter while executing line 3 it has no idea what it is on line 4.
+In JIT just in time compilation, it won't compile the function at instance, but when it was force to, means when we will call that function.

+- Undefined means the variable was declared, but it has a special empty value that we mistakenly called undefined.
+It is uninitialized.
+It doesn't mean undeclared, it is like vacuum.
+Undefined is a proper value.

+- The number type in JS is IEEE-754 format, this format is prone to rounding errors, but by this we can represent integers and floating point numbers.

+- We can use String.raw() method if we don't want special character to get render on the UI like '\t', '\n', etc, they will get printed as a raw string.

+- The length of the emoji is not 1 unlike normal string characters, it can vary from 1 to 7, etc. String a Unicode character can get fit into 16-bit unit, but not emoji.

+- The "void 0" is a primitive value of undefined.

+- We cannot add a property to interface declaration if it is private or protected.
+Only public properties can be added to the interface signature.

 - The void type is not exist in javascript language.

 - We can use 'never' type when a function is not going to return any value like if that function throw an error.